What Are Common Challenges Faced by a Coach?

 5. Coaching not being seen as an organizational priority

 What is coaching in the workplace?
 It’s a technique by which you can arm the employees with relevant knowledge, skills, and tools essential for them to achieve the organizational and individual professional goals.
 A lot of top executives of leading companies in the world have openly admitted the benefits coaching has made to their careers and lives.
 But many companies are still reluctant to make coaching their executives a priority–one of the common barriers to coaching in the workplace.
 Especially companies that operate on the basis of a top-down approach are used to bosses telling their team members what and how to do things rather than taking professional help to coach employees.
-But this is one of the training challenges that offers a myopic overview that is only aimed at short-term profits but ignores the long-term gains of improving work culture, employee behaviour, improving relationship between colleagues, boosting team spirit & morale, and improving productivity and revenues that committed coaching programs can deliver.
+But this is one of the challenges of coaching in the workplace that offers a myopic overview that is only aimed at short-term profits but ignores the long-term gains of improving work culture, employee behaviour, improving relationship between colleagues, boosting team spirit & morale, and improving productivity and revenues that committed coaching programs can deliver.

 6. Time management